Dornavineeth/open-unlearning/README.md

 ### [June 20, 2025]

-Our paper: `OpenUnlearning: Accelerating LLM Unlearning via Unified Benchmarking of Methods and Metrics` is [out](https://arxiv.org/abs/2506.12618) on Arxiv.
-We introduce
+🚨 Our paper `OpenUnlearning: Accelerating LLM Unlearning via Unified Benchmarking of Methods and Metrics` is now out on [arXiv](https://arxiv.org/abs/2506.12618)!
+Highlights:
-- Our technical report on OpenUnlearning, its design, features and other details.
+- A detailed technical report on OpenUnlearning covering the design, features, and implementation.
-- A meta-evaluation framework to benchmark unlearning evaluations on a set of 450+ open sourced models.
+- A meta-evaluation framework for benchmarking unlearning evaluations across 450+ open-source models.
 - Results benchmarking 8 diverse unlearning methods in one place using 10 evaluation metrics on TOFU.

-### [May 19, 2025]

-- **More Methods!** Added support for unlearning methods [UNDIAL](https://aclanthology.org/2025.naacl-long.444/) and [AltPO](https://aclanthology.org/2025.coling-main.252/).

 <details>
 <summary><b>Older Updates</b></summary>

+#### [May 19, 2025]

+- **More Methods!** Added support for unlearning methods [UNDIAL](https://aclanthology.org/2025.naacl-long.444/) and [AltPO](https://aclanthology.org/2025.coling-main.252/).

 #### [May 12, 2025]